The start of shoulder season signals a completely different cycling.

 Design - Inexpensive warmers may be little more than cloth tubes for your extremities.
 Higher quality warmers include design technologies such as articulation and ergonomic arm and leg openings.
 These better-designed versions provide a snug, contoured fit and will be extremely comfortable on long rides.
 Look for warmers with anatomically placed seams as they are less likely to chafe or become uncomfortable over time and provide a muscle-stimulating compression fit.

-Reflective components – Make sure to choose warmers that include reflective strips, decals or details.
+Reflective Components - If possible, choose warmers that include reflective strips, decals or details.
 Since warmers are typically black, these extra elements will make a big difference when it comes to safety when riding at night or low visibility weather conditions.

 Grippers - Upper arm and leg grippers help hold the warmers in place.
 They can be elastic, rubber or Silicone.
 Silicone is normally the best option as it is very comfortable against the skin and is the least likely to cause a rash or pinch the skin.

-Sizing – Make sure to choose sizes that are similar to your shorts or jersey.
+Sizing - Make sure to choose sizes that are similar to your shorts or jersey.
+If the warmers are unisex, women may need to size down from their jersey size.
 And, don’t forget, warmers are meant to fit snug so they don’t flap in the wind.